Hephaestois/Thesis_HRemmen_2025/scripts/Discrete_model/process.md

 First thing today, I have added a function lonlat_to_meter, which I intend to use to limit the swim length of a turtle to a certain amount.
 Upon doing some analysis, I find the min stepsize is 76.6km/deg, maximum is 82.1km/deg.
 To accomodate for realistic swimming behaviour, I want the turtles to walk 2km/day.
 This is then achieved, at a stepsize of 0.005 deg in each direction, by making 5 steps.
 (Approx. math, 2/(80*0.005)).
 This means that in the minimum, the turtle 'underperforms' by swimming 1915m, and overperforms by swimming 2.053m.
 Close enough for my purposes.

+## May 8th

+I have been working on the PDE model.
+I want to continue on the discrete model a little, too, as this one is still not finished.
+I currently need to dial in the influence of the vector field, and also make the turtles have an orientation.
+To achieve this, I want to re-weight the Von Mises distribution to LRUD, so that their expectation (and maybe variance?) add up to the same direction, and 1.

+I have decided to determine the individual walkers' probability of movement by taking an integral of the Von Mises distribution with parameters specified by Painter.
+This means that the probability of the agent moving in any direction should correspond in weight to the probability of the Von Mises going in a certain direction.